Franciscan Grammar School of Sinj

-Franciscan Grammar School of Sinj (Franjevačka klasična gimnazija u Sinju) is one of the oldest educational institutions in Croatia, especially in Dalmatia, and first school in Dalmatia with Croatian as official teaching language.
+Franciscan Grammar School of Sinj (Franjevačka klasična gimnazija u Sinju) is one of the oldest educational institutions in Croatia, dating back to 1838/39 school year.
+It was the first school in Dalmatia with Croatian as official teaching language.
 The holder of the school is Franciscan Province of the Most Holy Redeemer for Split.

 History

 After a number of monastery schools that were organised by a Province of Saint Redemptor for the purpose of schooling its candidates, in 1838 all these schools were associated to Domestic college of the Franciscan Province of Saint Redemptor (Domaće učilište Franjevačke provincije Presvetog Otkupitelja), that was organised in three levels, located into three convents: Zaostrog, Knin and Sinj.

 In 1854 this dislocated college starts to work in integral institution in Sinj, with the denomination of Public Croatian grammar school in Sinj under government of the Franciscans of Provence of Saint Redemptor (Javno više hervatsko gimnazije u Sinju pod upravom oo. franjevaca Presvetog Otkupitelja).
 From 1854 the College starts with teaching in Croatian, and becomes the first Croatian grammar school in Dalmatia.
 The teaching languages were Italian and/or German, and mostly Latin before.

 In the later history, school had got and lost the right of publicity, stelled between various political systems, governments and empires.
-Although atmosphere was not always so clear, the Privince has not give up and over all its history endeavors to make the school better.
+Although atmosphere was not always so clear, the Provence has not given up on all its endeavours to make the school better.
 In 1908 the present magnificent building of school was built, in famous Alkarsko trkalište (the street in which Sinjska Alka is played), and new professors are schooled for the needs of good teaching.

 In 1939, after years of so-called "partial" right of publicity, school reaches the full right of publicity, with the denomination of Franciscan Grammar School of Sinj with law of publicity (Franjevačka klasična gimnazija u Sinju s pravom javnosti).
 This is its present name.

 The name of the school

-The school is Franciscan because its founder and owner is Franciscan Province of Saint Redemptor in Split, and because the Franciscan candidates attend it together with other students.
-Besides the principal education, the Christian point of view is cherished there, and sincerity to every man and creature of the Lord, in the idea of the Saint Francis from Assisi, the founder of the Franciscan Order.
+The school is named after its founder and owner, the Franciscan Province of Saint Redemptor in Split, as Franciscan candidates attend it alongside other students.
+In addition to primary education, the school incorporates a Christian perspective and the principles of Saint Francis of Assisi, founder of the Franciscan Order.

 The school has "with law of publicity" in its name because it is accredited to issue vouchers according to present public law in Republic of Croatia.

 The school is "classical" because it has the classical curriculum, with the special emphasis on classic languages and culture, such as Greek and Latin.